JuliaHealth/NeuroAnalyzer.jl/Documentation.md

 freqs(t)
 ```

-Returns vector of frequencies and Nyquist frequency for given time vector `t`.
+Return vector of frequencies and Nyquist frequency for given time vector `t`.

 **Arguments**